 This results from an announcement made by the Minister of Immigration regarding the change to allow people who had a culturally arranged marriage outside New Zealand to apply for this visitor visa.

 INZ has updated its guidelines on assessing if people travelling to New Zealand to join their partner, who they have not lived with, have genuine intent of staying in New Zealand temporarily for a lawful purpose.

 The detailed guideline was communicated to the staff and published as an Internal Administration Circular, IAC 19-01 – Guidelines for staff assessing visitor visa applications for people who do not meet partnership criteria.

-Earlier, the New Zealand Government had vowed to reverse a controversial decision handed down by Immigration New Zealand that had made it harder for some migrants to obtain partnership based visas.
-The harsh changes prohibited people from getting partnership based visas unless they had stayed together for at least 12 months – a move that had infuriated the Indian community as it made it almost impossible for people with culturally arranged marriages to obtain their visas.
+Earlier, the New Zealand Government had vowed to reverse a controversial decision handed down by Immigration New Zealand that had made it harder for some migrants to obtain partnership-based visas.
+The harsh changes prohibited people from getting partnership based visas unless they had stayed together for at least 12 months – a move that infuriated the Indian community as it made it almost impossible for people with culturally arranged marriages to obtain their visas.